 Types of Marriage Fraud

-Marriage fraud comes in many different forms.
-The United States Citizenship and Immigration Services (USCIS) has identified the following types of marriage fraud:
+Marriage fraud comes in many forms.
+The USCIS has identified the following types of marriage fraud:

-- A foreign national defrauds a U.S. citizen who believes that their marriage is legitimate
+- A foreign national defrauds a U.S. citizen who believes their marriage is legitimate.

-- Mail-order marriages (where either the U.S. citizen or the foreign national knows that the marriage is fraudulent), and
+- Mail-order marriages (where either the U.S. citizen or the foreign national knows that the marriage is fraudulent).

-The immigration officer is determining whether or not your story is credible, so it's a good idea to put your best foot forward by wearing a conservative outfit and arriving early.
+U.S. immigration authorities will determine whether your story is credible.
+So it's a good idea to put your best foot forward by wearing a conservative outfit and arriving early.

-Immigration officers are trained to evaluate your body language and attitude as well as your responses, so it's in your best interests to answer their questions directly and honestly.
+Immigration officers are trained to read your body language, attitude, and responses, so it's in your best interests to answer their questions directly and honestly.
 If you don't know the answer to a question, it is better to admit that you don't know rather than guessing and providing a different answer than your spouse.

-While it's never a good idea to have rehearsed or memorized responses, couples may feel more at ease if they have read over some sample questions before attending their interview.
+While it's never a good idea to have rehearsed or memorized responses, couples may feel more at ease if they have read over some sample questions before attending the interview.

 What Are the Consequences of Committing Marriage Fraud?

-- Denial of the adjustment of status application
+- Denial of the change of the status application

 - Deportation of the non-citizen spouse